-Suggested Suggested Outcomes or Purpose Pacing Materials Assessment UNIT 2 Test TG p.
-84 Assess the concepts and skills in the unit 1 h • Rulers • Protractors • Paper Protractors (BLM) (optional) • Linking cubes (7 per student) • Sample Net of Cube (BLM) (optional) All questions UNIT 2 Assessment Interview TG p.
-87 Assess concepts and skills in the unit 15 to 20 min See page 87 All questions UNIT 2 Performance Task TG p.
-88 Assess concepts and skills in the unit 1 h • Grid paper (1 cm by 1 cm) (BLM) • Rulers • Scissors Rubric provided UNIT 2 Blackline Masters TG p.
-91 BLM 1 Tessellating Shapes (for lesson 2.1.4) BLM 2 Paper Protractors BLM 3 Field Angles (for lesson 2.2.1) BLM 4 Angle Bisectors (for lesson 2.2.2) BLM 5 Sorting Quadrilaterals (for lesson 2.2.2) BLM 6 Go Fish Game Cards BLM 7 Sample Net of Cube BLM 8 Sample Net of Right Triangle-based BLM 9 Sample Net of Rectangle-based Prism BLM 10 Sample Net of Square-based Pyramic BLM 11 Sample Net of Regular Hexagon-base BLM 12 Grid Paper (1 cm by 1 cm) Small Grid Paper on page 38 in UNIT 1 2.3) Prism n
+Suggested Suggested

+Outcomes or Purpose Pacing Materials Assessment

+UNIT 2 Test Assess the concepts and skills in the unit 1 h Rulers All questions

+TG p.
+84 Protractors

+• Paper

+Protractors

+(BLM) (optional)

+• Linking cubes

+(/ per student)

+• Sample Net of

+(optional)

+UNIT 2 Assess concepts and skills in the unit 15 to 20 See page 87 All questions

+Assessment min See Page of rin questions

+Interview

+TG n 87

+UNIT 2 Assess concepts and skills in the unit 1 h • Grid paper Rubric

+Derformance Task rissess concepts and skins in the unit 1 11 (1 cm by 1 cm) provided

+TC n 88 (BLM) provided

+1 G h.
+90 Rulers

+Scissors

+UNIT 2 BLM 1 Tessellating Shapes (for lesson 2.1.4)

+Blackline Masters BLM 2 Paper Protractors

+TG p.
+91 BLM 3 Field Angles (for lesson 2.2.1)

+- BLM 4 Angle Bisectors (for lesson 2.2.2)

+BLM 5 Sorting Quadrilaterals (for lesson 2.2.3 5)

+BLM 6 Go Fish Game Cards

+BLM 7 Sample Net of Cube

+BLM 8 Sample Net of Right Thangle-based Pr BLM 0 Sample Net of Poetangle based Prism ISIN

+BLM 10 Sample Net of Square-based Puramid

+BLM 10 Sample Net of Regular Heyagon-based Prism

+BLM 12 Grid Paper (1 cm by 1 cm)

+Small Grid Paper on page 38 in UNIT 1

-- This geometry unit revisits topics learned in previous years.
+• This geometry unit revisits topics learned in previous years.
 It builds upon what students already know about transformations and properties of 2-D shapes and 3-D objects.
-The focus of the unit is on transformations, angles and bisectors, and representing 3-D objects in two dimensions. - As students proceed through this unit they will use a variety of mathematical processes, including problem solving, communication, reasoning, representation, visualization, and making connections.
+The focus of the unit is on transformations, angles and bisectors, and representing 3-D objects in two dimensions.

+• As students proceed through this unit they will use a variety of mathematical processes, including problem solving, communication, reasoning, representation, visualization, and making connections.

-- Students use problem solving in question 5 in lesson 2.1.3, where they decide how a shape was reflected using only the knowledge that the transformation could also be described by a translation, in question 4 in lesson 2.3.3, where they build different cube structures that must have certain face views, and in question 5 in lesson 2.3.4, where they build structures that share some, but not all, views. - Students frequently use communication as they explain their thinking in answering questions such as question 1 in lesson 2.1.2, where they explain why shapes have turn symmetry or not, and questions 1 to 3 in lesson 2.2.2, where they explain how they knew the answers to questions about bisectors.
+• Students use problem solving in question 5 in lesson 2.1.3, where they decide how a shape was reflected using only the knowledge that the transformation could also be described by a translation, in question 4 in lesson 2.3.3, where they build different cube structures that must have certain face views, and in question 5 in lesson 2.3.4, where they build structures that share some, but not all, views.

+• Students frequently use communication as they explain their thinking in answering questions such as question 1 in lesson 2.1.2, where they explain why shapes have turn symmetry or not, and questions 1 to 3 in lesson 2.2.2, where they explain how they knew the answers to questions about bisectors.
 In question 5 in lesson 2.3.3 they communicate when they offer suggestions for improving a sample student answer.
-In question 6 in lesson 2.3.3, they discuss the need for multiple views. - Students use reasoning in answering questions such as question 1 in lesson 2.1.1, where they determine a centre of rotation, in question 4 b) in lesson 2.1.3, where they decide whether a combination of transformations will yield the same image if it is performed in the reverse order, and in question 7 in lesson 2.2.1, where they decide what might have gone wrong when an acute angle measures 120°. - Students consider representation in lessons 2.3.3 and 2.3.4, where cube structures are represented by orthographic drawings. - Students use visualization skills throughout chapter 1, where they visualize the actions of transformations.
-They also use visualization skills in chapter 3 as they picture planes of symmetry and the 2-D slices of 3-D shapes, and when they compare orthographic drawings to each other and to cube structures.
+In question 6 in lesson 2.3.3, they discuss the need for multiple views.

+• Students use reasoning in answering questions such as question 1 in lesson 2.1.1, where they determine a centre of rotation, in question 4 b) in lesson 2.1.3, where they decide whether a combination of transformations will yield the same image if it is performed in the reverse order, and in question 7 in lesson 2.2.1, where they decide what might have gone wrong when an acute angle measures 120°.

+• Students consider representation in lessons 2.3.3 and 2.3.4, where cube structures are represented by orthographic drawings.